NBC Logo

 NBC Logo PNG

-The energy of joy, good mood, and fun comes from the emblem.
-The company with its programs attracts people with completely different interests.
-The NBC logo is an example of diversity and coverage of a wide range of issues.
+The emblem evokes joy, good mood, and fun.
+The company’s programs attract people with completely different interests.
+The NBC logo is an example of diversity and coverage of various issues.

 NBC: Brand overview

 NBC (National Broadcasting Company) is an English-language broadcasting and television network.
 It is a commercial entity of NBCUniversal, a Comcast subsidiary.
-The year of its appearance is considered to be 1926 when terrestrial radio was launched.
-Now the service forms Big Three television networks in the United States and has headquarters and large offices in other cities of the country.
-The base station is located in New York, two more – in Chicago and near Los Angeles.
+Its appearance is considered in 1926 when terrestrial radio was launched.
+Now, the service forms one of the Big Three television networks in the United States and has headquarters and large offices in other cities.
+The base station is in New York, and two more are in Chicago and near Los Angeles.

-The broadcasting service was founded by RCA (Radio Corporation of America) jointly with its parent company GE (General Electric).
-But due to antitrust charges, GE was forced to sell both organizations (RCA and NBC).
-This event took place in 1932.
-However, many years later, she regained control of the National Broadcasting Company, buying the Radio Corporation of America in 1986 for $ 6.4 billion.
-Management eliminated nearly all of RCA’s departments while retaining NBC and its unique logo.
+The broadcasting service was founded by RCA (Radio Corporation of America) jointly with its parent company, GE (General Electric).
+However, due to antitrust charges, GE was forced to sell both organizations (RCA and NBC) in 1932.
+However, many years later, she regained control of the National Broadcasting Company, buying the Radio Corporation of America in 1986 for $6.4 billion.
+Management eliminated nearly all RCA’s departments while retaining NBC and its unique logo.

 Meaning and History